Announcements

 Submit Your College Voice News

-All College Voice submissions are due by 12 p.m. the business day prior to each edition (Friday by 12 p.m. for Monday edition).
+All College Voice submissions are due by 12 p.m.
+Wednesday for Thursday’s edition.
 Special exceptions will apply.
 Please ensure all applicable links and attachments are included in your submission, and all information, links and attachments in your submission are correct and accurate.

 Thank you,